TriMPham98/pokedex/README.md

 - Scroll through the grid to view different Pokémon
 - Click on a Pokémon card to view more detailed information
 - Close the detailed view by clicking outside the modal or on the close button

+## Design Credit

+The Pokédex design is inspired by and based on the work of Gustavo da Silva Rodrigues.
+The original Figma design can be found [here](https://www.figma.com/community/file/1322325075311624960/pokedex).

 ## Contributing